Install Ollama

 curl -fsSL https://ollama.com/install.sh | sh

-The script detects your GPU (NVIDIA via CUDA, AMD via ROCm) and installs matching libraries.
+It detects your GPU (NVIDIA via CUDA, AMD via ROCm) and pulls the matching libraries.

 Windows

-Download the installer from ollama.com/download or use winget:
+Grab the installer from ollama.com/download, or use winget:

 # install ollama on windows